 Every year, we give away billions of dollars to build up the economies of countries where people suffer and die, simply for following Christ.

-Contact President Trump today and ask him to use U.S. financial aid as leverage to stop the persecution of Christians…Take a moment to stand in the gap for Christians around the world who are suffering for their faith.
+Contact the President today and ask him to use U.S. financial aid as leverage to stop the persecution of Christians…Take a moment to stand in the gap for Christians around the world who are suffering for their faith.

 The author would like to thank Warren Kelley (President of Point of View) for his contribution to the development of this article.